molecule-labs/molecule/README.md

 It prompts for a name on its output, reads the name on its input, says hello on its output and then returns `()`.

 Since process types implement an `apply` method in their base class, we can use them as a factories to create lightweight processes.
 Here, a new instance of `HelloYou` is created by passing it channel interfaces of type `IChan[String]` and `OChan[String]`.
-An instance of a process can then be launched over an instance of a [`Platform`](http://molecule-labs.github.io/molecule/#molecule.platform.Platform), which implements user-level threads over a configurable number of native threads (see [`Platform` factory methods](http://molecule-labs.github.io/molecule/#molecule.platform.Platform$)).
+This instance can then be launched by a [`Platform`](http://molecule-labs.github.io/molecule/#molecule.platform.Platform) that implements user-level threads over a handful number of native threads.
+The number of native threads match by default the number of cores available on the underlying hardware (see `Platform` [factory methods](http://molecule-labs.github.io/molecule/#molecule.platform.Platform$)).
 The `launch` method is the following:

 ```scala
 abstract class Platform {